Entanglion/entanglion/game/README.md

 <img src="../images/first2.png" width="40%">

 2. Rubicon plays CNOT to navigate both ships to <span style="color: #facd4d"> PHI PLUS </span>.
-Rubicon draws CNOT as a replacement card.
+Rubicon draws H as a replacement card.
 After arriving at a planet in Entanglion, Rubicon must roll the Entanglion die to evade the orbital defenses.
 Since the detection rate is 1, Rubicon needs to roll a 2 or higher.
 Rubicon rolls the Entanglion die and gets a 3, just enough to evade detection!

 <img src="../images/first3.png" width="40%">
 <img src="../images/first_detection.png" width="40%">